Kam-Mivehchi/TypeScripts/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Objective
 Build an application where the user is able to practice their typing speed and accuracy while learning/practicing coding languages at the same time.
-In the current build, the user is able to practice, Typescripts, Javascript, HTML, CSS, and plain engligh.
+In the current build, the user is able to practice, Typescripts, Javascript, HTML, CSS, and plain english.

 ![Typing Game Image](public/assets/app-demo.png)